Sean-Fuhrman/seanfuhrman.com/README.md

 This is my person website V2.
 It is done in pure javascript/html/css.

 TODO
- - Improve mobile
+ - Improve mobile (move portfolio button)
- - Add contacts
+ - Add contacts (gmail/ linkedin/ github)